 By setting your agenda you’ll be able to keep the meeting productive and organized.
 You’ll also have a chance to discuss the most important topics in the time allotted.
 After all, that’s the entire reason why planned the meeting in the first place.

 After the agenda has been created, make sure that you send it the participants at least 24 hours in advance.
-This way they’ll have enough time to prepare for the meeting.
+Including an agenda when you schedule a meeting, is a great way to ensure that all attendees have enough time to prepare for the meeting.

 For more on creating an agenda, check out this visual guide to a meeting agenda that actually works.